U.S.-China trade talks move to higher level as deadline looms

 But China has denied accusations of trade abuses.
 While Chinese officials have repeatedly pledged to improve market access for foreign investors, few experts expect Beijing to agree to anything that would force fundamental changes to what Washington complains is its state-led approach to trade.

-China's nationalist state-run Global Times tabloid said in an editorial late on Wednesday that though Washington had started the trade fight, it "was now more willing to reach an agreement".
+The Global Times struck a confident pose in an editorial late on Wednesday, saying that though Washington had started the trade fight, it "was now more willing to reach an agreement".

 "China will never harm its fundamental interests.
 The policy has been tested by the trade war and we have seen the change in Washington's attitude," the paper said.

-(Reporting by Michael Martina; Editing by Shri Navaratnam & Simon Cameron-Moore)
+(Additional reporting by Yawen Chen and Ben Blanchard; Editing by Shri Navaratnam & Simon Cameron-Moore)

 By Michael Martina